cyborguk/cyborguk.github.io/about.md

 This blog is produced using Jekyll, and uses the Hydeout theme.
 No trackers or javascript are used on this site.

-Instead of a comments section on this blog, I encourage you to toot at me on
+Instead of a comments section on this blog, I encourage you to contact me on
-<a rel="me" href="https://fosstodon.org/@simon">Mastodon</a>
+<a rel="me" href="https://mastodonapp.uk/@foobarry">Mastodon</a>